MontyMango/College_CDB/README.md

 # IUSB_Code_Database
-A Codebase for IUSB or for the classes that I am taking.
+A codebase for my college classes, or for the classes that I am taking.

+So, nothing special...

 > what did u expect? something magical?
-It's nothing magical. >:( Now i am v mad.
+It's nothing magical. >:(